Distances in sparse sets of large Hausdorff dimension: Introduction

 Apart from identifying size dependencies in the structure of the distance sets and providing concrete information for specific examples, quantitative statements like Theorems \ref{mainthm-2} and \ref{mainthm-cor} have other applications.
-One such application brings us to the third theme listed on page \pageref{list-of-themes}, namely, investigation of large sets that contain all sufficiently large distances.
+One such application brings us to the third theme listed on page \pageref{list-of-themes}, namely, when sparse unbounded sets contain all sufficiently large distances.
 Local structure theorems for configuration sets can often be utilized to deduce abundance of these configurations in certain large unbounded sets.
-A simplified example of this phenomenon can be observed in the following easy consequence of Theorem \ref{Boardman-Lemma}. \begin{theorem}{\cite{Boardman-1970}} For any $d \geq 1$, let $A \subseteq \mathbb R^d$ be a set with the property
+A simplified example of this phenomenon can be observed in the following easy consequence of Theorem \ref{Boardman-Lemma}; it illustrates how density at large scales forces abundance of distances in unbounded sets. \begin{theorem}{\cite{Boardman-1970}} For any $d \geq 1$, let $A \subseteq \mathbb R^d$ be a set with the property

 Then $\Delta(A)$ contains all distances, i.e. $\Delta(A) = [0, \infty)$. \end{theorem} To clarify, Theorem \ref{Boardman-Lemma} provides a bound on the size of the distance set associated to a bounded set of positive Lebesgue measure; this leads to a criterion, outlined in Theorem \ref{Boardman-Corollary}, for an unbounded set to contain all distances.
 The proof of Theorem \ref{Boardman-Corollary} follows from Theorem \ref{Boardman-Lemma} by scaling; see Section \ref{Appendix-1-large-distance-sets}.
-A similar argument, included in Section \ref{Sparse-set-all-distances-proof-section}, yields a sparse version of this statement as a by-product of Corollary \ref{Steinhaus-sparse-corollary}. \begin{cor} For $d \geq 2$ and $s$ sufficiently close to $d$, there exists a totally disconnected Borel set $A \subseteq \mathbb R^d$ with the following properties:

-\end{cor} 0.1in In view of Theorem \ref{Boardman-Corollary}, it is natural to ask about properties of $\Delta(A)$ when the $\limsup$ in \eqref{Boardman-condition} is less than or equal to $\frac12$.
+0.1in In view of Theorem \ref{Boardman-Corollary}, it is natural to ask about properties of $\Delta(A)$ when the $\limsup$ in \eqref{Boardman-condition} is less than or equal to $\frac12$.
 An important landmark in this direction is the following result, obtained independently and roughly concurrently by three sets of authors, with three distinct proofs: Bourgain \cite{1986Bourgain} using harmonic analysis; Falconer and Marstrand \cite{Falconer-Marstrand-1986} using geometric measure theory; Furstenberg, Katznelson and Weiss \cite{FKW-1990} using ergodic theory. \begin{theorem}[\cite{{1986Bourgain}, {Falconer-Marstrand-1986},{FKW-1990}}] Suppose $d \geq 2$, and that $A \subseteq \mathbb R^d$ has positive upper density, i.e.,